 So you’re trying to decide on which line is best for you, but you are not sure where to start.
-There are so many different types of fishing line out there that it can be a little overwhelming at first.
+There are so many different types of fishing line out there, that it can be a little overwhelming at first.
 We here at Fishing Tips Guru decided that it’s time we did a comprehensive review and guide to help anglers choose which line is best for them.
 There really is no “best fishing line” period; it all depends on your needs.
 This guide will go through the different line types, when it’s best to use each type, which brands are best, and some fishing line reviews to help you choose the one that meets your needs.
 We hope to update this page regularly to ensure the information stays accurate.

 A single strand of nylon.
 Sometimes referred to at mono line.

 - Easy to tie knots with – can use pretty much any knot style effectively

 - Difficult for fish to see underwater